-First homes and businesses in Rathmell are now live on B4RN’s broadband internet !
+More and more of Rathmell is now live on B4RN’s broadband internet !

-If your house or workplace is at an earlier stage of the networking process, but B4RN’s orange ducting has reached the edge of your property, now is a good time to get everything else ready.
+If your house or workplace is on the next bits of the network to be dug, now is a good time to get everything else ready.

 You’ll want to have the orange ducting dug in from the edge of your garden/land to the wall where the cable will enter your building.
 You also need to have received and fitted your house kit (white wall plate, grey box and ducting) to the wall where you want the B4RN router.
 If you can’t do it yourself, we have volunteers on hand to help; if you’d like to volunteer, please do!